When Does Medicare Coverage Begin?

 - You have permanent kidney failure that requires regular dialysis or a kidney transplant and you have paid Social Security taxes for a specified period based on your age.
 If you qualify for Medicare because of kidney failure, your benefits will usually begin on the first day of the fourth month of your dialysis treatments.

-Medicare After Age 65: Do You Have to Sign Up for Medicare When You Are 65?
+Medicare After Age 65: When Do You Have to Apply for Medicare?

 Some people choose not to start Medicare until after age 65.
 This can typically happen for one of two reasons.